Table of Contents

 Canon EOS 80D

-The Canon EOS 80D is a direct competitor to the Nikon D7500, offering similar features such as a 24.2-megapixel sensor and a vari-angle touchscreen LCD.
-The 80D’s Dual Pixel CMOS AF system provides excellent live view and video autofocus, which is a notable advantage for vlogging and live action shots.
-While the 80D also supports Full HD video recording, it lacks the 4K recording capability of the D7500.
-The 80D features a 45-point all cross-type autofocus system, which provides robust performance for still photography but is slightly less advanced compared to the D7500’s 51-point system.
+The Canon EOS 80D is an out-and-out competitor to the Nikon D7500 with similar features, including a 24.2-megapixel sensor and a vari-angle touchscreen apparatus.
+The 80D’s Dual Pixel CMOS AF setup means great live view and video autofocus-an advantage especially for video, vlogging, and live-action shots.
+Apart from supporting Full HD video recording, the 80D, however, cannot shoot 4K video, which the D7500 does.
+The 80D features a 45-point all cross-type autofocus system, granting high performance for still photography but one that is a little below the 51-point system in the D7500.

 Sony Alpha A6300